 You must be an Administrator in your Microsoft Entra ID account, and you must be an Account Admin in Harness.

 You need a Harness API key and unexpired token that has all Users and User Groups permissions.
 API keys inherit permissions from the user they are associated with.
 If you use an API key for a service account, make sure the service account has all Users and User Groups permissions.

-Add Harness in Azure AD
+Add Harness in Microsoft Entra ID

 - In your Azure portal, under Azure services, select Azure Active Directory.